Overview on APEDA Registration

 What are the lists of Products provided under the APEDA act, 1985?

-What are the Documents Required for APEDA Registration in India?
+What are the Necessary Papers Required for APEDA Registration in India?

 - Duly signed APEDA application form